ufgum/PicoContactModal/README.md

 5. Thats it, have fun    :)

 ---
-hope you like this. if something goes wrong, ask me: mail at edor dot de
+hope you like this. if something goes wrong, ask me